jacecotton/tcds/utilities/WebComponent/README.md

   set open(value) {
     this.toggleAttribute("open", Boolean(value));
-    // If `this.open` didn't correspond to an `[open]` attribute,
-    // you could `_requestUpdate` here.
   }

   attributeChangedCallback(attribute) {
     // By calling `_requestUpdate` here, we can update the template
     // for changes to any property listed in `observedAttributes`,
-    // instead of having to call it in each property setter or proxy. this._requestUpdate(attribute);
+    // instead of having to call it in each property setter. this._requestUpdate(attribute);
   }